carbon-language/carbon-lang/docs/project/principles/low_context_sensitivity.md

 When the context only affects the _validity_ of code, but not its meaning, the costs are significantly reduced.
 Understanding the meaning or behavior of the code doesn't require context, and a developer can easily rely on the compiler to check the validity.
-A simple example of this is contextually valid syntax.
-Such syntax is relatively common and inexpensive, but we should avoid reusing the same syntax with different meanings in other contexts because that shifts the contextual information toward impacting the meaning of code.
+A simple example of this is contextually valid syntax, which is relatively common and inexpensive.
+However, reusing the same syntax with different contexts _with different meanings_ shifts the contextual information from simple validity to impacting the meaning of code.

 #### Reduced cost of mistakes